Example-Based Framework for Perceptually Guided Audio Texture Generation: Application: Selective Semantic Attribute Transfer

 \section{Application: Selective Semantic Attribute Transfer}

-The prototypes and guidance vectors derived using our method also support applications such as selective semantic attribute transfer.
-This task is inspired from image editing applications such as photoshop, where a user can select an object and transfer its color to another object.
+In this section, we demonstrate the simplicity of extending our framework to applications other than performing semantic edits of textures.
+The prototypes and guidance vectors derived from our method can be used to support applications such as selective semantic attribute transfer.
+This task is inspired by image editing applications such as Photoshop, where a user can select an object and transfer its color to another object.
 We envision a selective attribute transfer tool where the prototype and guidance vectors guide the process of selecting an attribute from a reference sample and transferring it to another sample.